 Crossing parts of Arizona, New Mexico and Utah, the Navajo Nation is home to major attractions known worldwide, including Monument Valley, Lake Powell and Antelope Canyon.
 From intimate, narrow slot canyon passageways to expansive scenic landscapes dotted with dramatic buttes, the Navajo Nation's natural attractions are otherworldly.

-Monument Valley Tribal Park is one of the most photographed monuments on earth and boasts sandstone masterpieces that tower at heights of 400 to 1,000 feet.
-Marvel at Mother Nature's handy work, eroding massive rocks into interesting sculptures that are open to miles of interpretation.
+Monument Valley Navajo Tribal Park, one of the most recognized landscapes in the U.S., features sandstone masterpieces that seemingly explode out of the ground.
+Marvel at Mother Nature's handiwork, eroding massive rocks into interesting sculptures that reach heights of up to 1,000 feet.

 Two hours and 124 miles west of Monument Valley, Antelope Canyon's upper and lower canyons have inspired photographers for years.
 The upper canyon's walls rise 120 feet above the streambed, while the lower canyon—known as Hasdestwazi or "spiral rock arches"—requires the use of ladders and some skill to reach.
 Other remarkable, though less frequented, red rock canyons in the area to note are Mystical Antelope Canyon, Ligai Si Anii and Antelope Canyon X, each with unique attributes and adventure levels to experience.
 Note: All slot canyons on the Navajo Nation require a tour guide to accompany you on your hike.

 A 26-mile valley of greenery amongst the desert, Canyon de Chelly is the longest uninterrupted, human-inhabited area in the Colorado Plateau.
 Several periods of indigenous culture dating from 350 A.D. to 1300 A.D. have called the hundreds of ancient Puebloan ruins home, including Navajo families that raise livestock and tend farmlands to this day.